Merzasphor/MWSE/docs/source/lua/type/tes3region.rst

     The chance the Thunder weather-type will be used.
 Must be an integer between 0 - 100.

 `weatherChances`_ (`table`_)
+    Read-only.
 Array-style table for the different weather chances.
 Each object in the table is a number, between 1 - 100.
 The index of the table is the weather type.

 .. toctree::
     :hidden: